yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 An index can be defined on a Collection property (such as List).
 Setting such an index means that each of the Collection's items is indexed.

-Setting an index on a Collection is done using the SpaceIndex.Path attribute where a Collection property should be followed by "\[\*\]".
+Setting an index on a Collection is done using the SpaceIndex.Path attribute where a Collection property should be followed by "\ajepaaa\*\ajepbbb".

 The following example shows how to define an index on a List of Integers: